 Insecure communication protocols

-Due to the above,a good security solution for IoT identifies each IoT device in the network and assesses its risk in terms of vulnerabilities and misconfigurations, prevents unauthorized access to IoT and OT devices and blocks targeted attacks using known signatures and behavioral analysis.
+Due to the above,a good security solution for IoT identifies each IoT device in the network and accesses its risk in terms of vulnerabilities and misconfigurations.
+Prevents unauthorized access to IoT and OT devices and blocks targeted attacks using known signatures and behavioral analysis.

 There are two main groups of IoT protection solutions:

 Network IoT Security – These are mainly suitable for organizations that want to protect many different types of IoT devices connected to their networks.
 Most solutions in this area offer an agentless method of automatically discovering managed and unmanaged connected IoT devices and OT resources, marking them based on their attributes (e.g. device type, manufacturer, model, firmware version and MAC address), analyzing their behavior over time real to detect and mitigate anomalies.

 - These activities are often performed by enforcing IoT.
 Related security rules as part of the organization’s existing security solutions – NAC, Security Proxy, Next Generation Firewall, IPS.

 - They mainly focus on identifying the resource in the protected network, passive analysis of the current traffic flow (e.g. through mirror ports) and learning what to consider normal network activity and protocols – and what an anomaly.

 - The main advantage of using these solutions is that they are relatively easy to implement, cloud-based, and have minimal impact on protected resources and devices or an organizational network.
 The leading IoT discovery providers on this list include companies such as Armis, Ordr, Claroty, Tenable.OT (formerly Indegy), Medigate, CyberMDX, and ScadaFence.